Matt Wallner Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Rangers pitching staff ranks 22nd in the league.
+- The Rangers pitching staff is 23rd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Rangers' 4.11 team ERA ranks 14th across all league pitching staffs.
+- The Rangers have the 14th-ranked team ERA across all MLB pitching staffs (4.08).

-- Rangers pitchers combine to surrender 147 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- Rangers pitchers combine to give up 154 total home runs at a rate of 1.2 per game (to rank 12th in baseball).

 © 2023 Data Skrive.
 All rights reserved.